 Ask about their process

-One of the very first steps your hotel marketing agency should take is a complete discovery process.
+One of the very first steps an agency should take when approaching your hotel marketing is a complete discovery process.
 They need to learn your business inside and out; when done, they should know more about it than you do!
 All right, maybe that quite that much -- but close.

 Provide them access to key documents (such as your mission and vision statements), and make the time for in-depth interviews.
 Yes, it takes time.
 But if they’re not clear on where you are now and where you want to be, then their efforts will likely become an exercise in futility.
 Untargeted and wasteful.